Articles & Videos

 Explicit Instruction

-All of the instruction in Sound Waves is designed to be clear and direct and to enable explicit teaching.
+All of the instruction in Sound Waves Literacy is designed to be clear and direct and to enable explicit teaching.
 There is no expectation for students to implicitly ‘pick up’ or ‘discover’ reading and spelling.
 The updated program provides teachers with carefully structured lesson guides and interactive slideshows for every concept taught across F–6.
 Lessons include opportunities for teachers to check for student understanding, and culminate in independent practice for students to consolidate knowledge.

 Well-Paced